 Objective 7.
 Efficient Use of Fiber Resources.
 To minimize waste and ensure the efficient use of fiber resources.

 Performance Measure 7.1.
-Program Participants shall employ appropriate forest harvesting technology and in-woods manufacturing processes and practices to minimize waste and ensure efficient utilization of harvested trees, where consistent with other SFI Standard objectives.
+Certified Organizations shall employ appropriate forest harvesting technology and in-woods manufacturing processes to minimize waste and ensure efficient utilization of harvested trees, where consistent with other SFI Standard objectives.

 Indicator:

-1. Program or monitoring system to ensure efficient utilization, which may include provisions to ensure:
+1. Program or monitoring system to ensure efficient utilization, using provisions such as:

-a. management of harvest residue (e.g., slash, limbs, tops) considers economic, social and environmental factors (e.g., organic and nutrient value to future forests and the potential of increased fuels build-up) and other utilization needs;
+a. management of harvest residue (such as: slash, limbs, tops) considers economic, social and environmental factors (such as organic and nutrient value to future forests and the potential of increased fuels build-up) and other utilization needs;

 b. training or incentives to encourage loggers to enhance utilization;

-c. exploration of markets for underutilized species and low-grade wood and alternative markets (e.g., bioenergy markets); or
+c. exploration of markets for underutilized species and low-grade wood and alternative markets (such as bioenergy markets); or

 d. periodic inspections and reports noting utilization and product separation.